apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 ```

 Similarly, to load this model back, you can use `gluon.nn.SymbolBlock`.
 To
-demonstrate that, load the network you serialized above.
+demonstrate that, load the network serialized above.

 ```python
 import warnings